-The school's leadership is operational in building and sustaining relationships that foster the success of students and staff.
-Administrators initiate change, however change is not sustained and barriers are not removed.
-Processes are used to frequently analyze data to improve student achievement.
-Additionally, numerous structures exist for staff to engage and share decision making and problem solving.
+Effective Leadership:Summarize the The school's leadership is operational in building and sustaining effective leadership trends and patterns relationships that foster the success of students and staff. observed by the team while completing Administrators initiate change; however change is not sustained and this section of the report.
+What are the barriers are not removed.
+Processes are used to frequently analyze important trends and patterns that will data to improve student achievement.
+Additionally, numerous support the identification of student, structures exist for staff to engage and share decision making and teacher, and leader needs? problem solving.